Driver’s License Restoration in Traverse City: The Basics

 What to expect as my client

 The typical license restoration case consists of the following client expenses: 1) A certified driving record($10); 2) A criminal history report ($10), and 3) A drug and alcohol assessment ($150 to $250).
-For a flat fee of $1300.00, you can have one of the best driver’s license restoration lawyers in Northern Michigan.
+I charge an hourly contract, $175 an hour.
+My estimate is that it takes about 7 hours for a restoration case or approximately $1200-$1300 in legal fees.
 Why the best?
 I want to help my clients overcome their past demons.
 In addition, I charge a travel fee: $35.00 minimum for travel outside of Grand Traverse or $35.00 an hour.
 If an overnight stay is necessary, I will charge the client an additional $160.00.

 I also use Facetime and Skype to reduce/eliminate travel for my clients.
 It’s a decision of whether to stop pissing around, thinking you can handle this yourself, or hire a true professional to guide you to a better life.